rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 Consider external secret storage (Not Scored)
 <details>
 <summary>Rationale</summary>
 Kubernetes supports secrets as first-class objects, but care needs to be taken to ensure that access to secrets is carefully limited.
-Using an external secrets provider can ease the management of access to secrets, especially where secrests are used across both Kubernetes and non-Kubernetes environments.
+Using an external secrets provider can ease the management of access to secrets, especially where secrets are used across both Kubernetes and non-Kubernetes environments.
 </details>

 **Result:** Not Scored